Jana Duggar Reveals Her Feisty Side As She Takes On The Role Of Wedding Planner

 The Duggar daughter also barked out to her younger brothers at the church that they were doing things wrong as they attempted to put the arbor together.
 Jana was sure she was right as she told the boys, “I designed it, so I know.”

 She even had a slight argument with Laura over it.
 In the end, it was all a misunderstanding on her part.
-Jana toted on the show that she just wants her twin brother to have the perfect wedding, and he certainly did.
+Jana touted on the show that she just wanted her twin brother to have the perfect wedding, and he certainly did.

 This all just proves that Jana Duggar knows how to take charge and is not afraid to make sure things get done.
-Fans are still waiting for her to have her own home improvement show, and to find her own prince charming.
+Fans are still waiting for her to have her own home improvement show and to find her own Prince Charming.